Pylons/pyramid_cookbook/pycharm/index.rst

   that the project is using the same virtual environment as the parent project.
 * If a yellow bar warns you to install requirements, then click link to do so.

-Installing your Newly Created Project for Development
+Installing your newly created project for development
 -----------------------------------------------------

 We will create another run configuration, just like before.